4d/docs/website/translated_docs/pt/MSC/repair.md

 ## File overview

 ### Data file to be repaired
 Pathname of the current data file.
 The **[...]** button can be used to specify another data file.
 When you click on this button, a standard Open document dialog is displayed so that you can designate the data file to be repaired.
-If you perform a [standard repair](#standard-repair), you must select a data file that is compatible with the open project file.
+Pathname of the current data file.
 If you perform a [recover by record headers](#recover-by-record-headers) repair, you can select any data file.
 Once this dialog has been validated, the pathname of the file to be repaired is indicated in the window.

 ### Original files backup folder
 By default, the original data file will be duplicated before the repair operation.
-It will be placed in a subfolder named “Replaced files (repairing)” in the application folder.
+By default, the original data file will be duplicated before the repair operation.
 The second **[...]** button can be used to specify another location for the original files to be saved before repairing begins.
 This option can be used more particularly when repairing voluminous files while using different disks.

 ### Repaired files
 4D creates a new blank data file at the location of the original file.
-The original file is moved into the folder named "\Replaced Files (Repairing) date time" whose location is set in the "Original files backup folder" area (application folder by default).
+4D creates a new blank data file at the location of the original file.
 The blank file is filled with the recovered data.

 ## Standard repair